 > msource("./Debug1.R", "./Debug1_mod.R", debug = TRUE)

-TRUE, the following is printed to the console:
+debug parameter is TRUE, the following is sent to the

 > msource("./Debug1.R", "./Debug1_mod.R", debug = TRUE)